wserr/RPI.Shutdown/README.md

 Instructions:
 * Unzip the release folder into the Documents folder of your Raspberry pi
-* Change the reboot / shutdown pin numbers (here: 2 and 3) to the pins you want to use => NOTE: in GPIO pins are in BCM mode!
+* Change the reboot / shutdown pin numbers (here: 2 and 3) to the pins you want to use
+    * NOTE: in GPIO pins are in BCM mode!
-    => wire the buttons with one side to GND, the other to the respective pin numbers
+    * wire the buttons with one side to GND, the other to the respective pin numbers you chose
 * Also change the pull up/pull down configuration if necessary
 * Run the install script by navigating to de ShutDown folder and run "sh install.sh"